WeblateOrg/weblate/docs/workflows.rst

 Weblate can be configured to support several translation workflows.
 This document is not a complete listing of ways to configure Weblate, there are certainly more options.
-However you can base another workflows based on examples listed here.
+You can base another workflows on the most usual examples listed here.

 Translation access